-- Adequate provision for the accommodation of at least two (2) motor vehicles that belong to the residents is required. - Each unit in a duplex / dual occupancy must provide accommodation for at least one (1) motor vehicle.
+Adequate provision for the accommodation of at least two (2) motor vehicles that belong to the residents is required.

 additional vehicles or trailers

 Any caravan, boat, trailer or unregistered vehicle stored or parked on your lot or street (if same is not housed in a garage or outbuilding) must be stored or parked at rear of the residence or must be screened so that it is not visible from the street.